Parameter

 $object(new stdClass());

-Use ObjectAttr attribute to define an object parameter.
+Use ObjectAttr attribute to define an object parameter using attribute notation.

 use Chevere\Parameter\Attributes\ObjectAttr;